Cultured Kefir Butter

 Instructions

-- Place cream, Easy Kefir sachet, and 1 teaspoon of Prebio Plus in a quart jar with a lid.
+• Place the cream and the Easy Kefir sachet in a quart jar with a lid.
 Let sit for 24 hours or until thickened and cultured.

 Notes